velveteer/hermes/README.md

 parsePersons bs = decode bs (list personDecoder)
 ```

+It looks a lot like `Waargonaut.Decode.Decoder m`, just not as polymorphic.
+The interface is copied because it's elegant and does not rely on typeclasses.
+However, `hermes` does not give you a cursor to play with, the cursor is implied and is forward-only (except when accessing object fields).
+This limitation allows us to write very fast decoders.

 ## Benchmarks
 The benchmarks are testing full decoding of a large-ish (12 MB) JSON array of objects, and then a partial decoding of Twitter status objects to highlight the on-demand benefits.